 Forward head posture puts a strain or stretch on the posterior neck muscles, such as the forementioned levator scapula and rectus capitis major, and a tightening of the sternocleidomastoid and scalenus anterior.
 The scalenus anterior attaches to the anterior transverse processes, putting an anterior translational force on the vertebrae.
 The levator scapula attaches to the lateral portion of the C1-C4 transverse processes.
 If a person has right shoulder instability, for example, this would force the right levator scapula to contract more to help stabilize the scapula during shoulder motions.
 This force then gets translated to the C1-C2 vertebrae, often causing that joint to sublux or move to the right.
 In this instance, the person would need treatment stabilization of not only the upper cervical vertebrae but also the right shoulder.
 Treating the C1-C2 vertebrae alone would be helpful but because the shoulder instability was not addressed, most likely the cervical instability would return with continued use of the right arm.
 For more on this subject see our companion article Is neck instability causing your shoulder pain?

-A June 2022 paper in the European journal of physical and rehabilitation medicine (18) suggested that both scapular stabilization and postural correction exercise increase craniovertebral angle and pressure pain threshold and decrease muscle activity and disability.
-Scapular stabilization alone increase craniovertebral angle and pressure pain threshold and decrease muscle activity and disability more than postural correction exercise.
+A June 2022 paper in the European Journal of Physical and Rehabilitation Medicine (18) suggested that both scapular stabilization and postural correction exercise increase the craniovertebral angle and pressure pain threshold and decrease muscle activity and disability.
+Scapular stabilization alone increases craniovertebral angle and pressure pain threshold and decreases muscle activity and disability more than postural correction exercise.

-“Manual therapy can be recommended to improve forward head posture, thoracic kyphosis and pelvic alignment in the short and medium term”
+Treatment: “Manual therapy can be recommended to improve forward head posture, thoracic kyphosis, and pelvic alignment in the short and medium term”

-A June 2022 paper in the journal Gait Posture (15) comes to us from Brazilian researchers.
-In this paper the researchers sought to validate the effectiveness of manual therapy on body posture and forward head posture.
-To provide this validate the researchers examined previously published studies in which the primary intervention was the use of any manual therapy technique and studies that evaluated the immediate, short, medium, or long-term effects of interventions on body posture.
+A June 2022 paper in the journal Gait Posture (19) comes to us from Brazilian researchers.
+In this paper, the researchers sought to validate the effectiveness of manual therapy on body posture and forward head posture.
+To provide this validation the researchers examined previously published studies in which the primary intervention was the use of any manual therapy technique and studies that evaluated the immediate, short, medium, or long-term effects of interventions on body posture.
 After compiling the data the researchers wrote:

 “The results allowed us to conclude with moderate certainty in the evidence that, when compared to no intervention or sham, in the short and medium term, manual therapy reduced the forward head posture (14 studies, 584 individuals), reduced thoracic kyphosis (5 studies, 217 individuals) improved lateral pelvic tilt (5 studies, 211 individuals) and pelvic torsion (2 studies, 120 individuals) and increased plantar (surface) area (decreasing pressure on the foot) (3 studies, 134 individuals).
 With moderate certainty, there was no significant effect on shoulder protrusion (5 studies, 176 individuals), shoulder alignment in the frontal plane (3 studies, 160 individuals), scoliosis (2 studies, 26 individuals), and pelvic anteversion (5 studies, 233 individuals).”